mautrix/gmessages/README.md

 # mautrix-gmessages
 A Matrix-Google Messages puppeting bridge.

-Please note that this bridge does not exist yet.
+Please note that this bridge is in early development and may not function at all.

 ## Documentation
 All setup and usage instructions are located on [docs.mau.fi].
 Some quick links: